opensafely/documentation/docs/releasing-files.md

     * Make sure that any column names are understandable for reviewers.
     * Limit the number of columns or rows to only what is necessary.
 * **Figures** - Figures can be produced as bitmap images (`jpeg` or `png`) or vector graphics (`svg`).
+    * We recommend requesting the release of the underlying _aggregated_ data for all figures, rather than the figures themselves.
+You can then create the figures outside of the secure server, which has a few advantages:
+        * You can tweak the figure much quicker and easier on your local computer.
+        * You won't need to make a new output checking request when you need to change the figure because of an error or stylistic tweak.
+        * It's easier for output checkers to check a table of aggregated counts than a figure.
+        * You can still maintain the reproducibility of your project, by committing the code to locally produce the graph to your repo.
-    * Provide the underlying aggregated data for all figures (even if it is not being released).
+    * If you do produce figures on the secure server, you should always produce the underlying _aggregated_ data alongside them (even if it is not being released).
 This is required to prove to reviewers that there are no small counts represented in the figure.
-    * If you think you will need to make stylistic changes to a figure, consider requesting release of the underlying aggregated data so that you don't need to request multiple reviews.
-    * If you are producing a lot of figures, consider combining them into panel plots or requesting release of the underlying aggregated data so that you can produce them outside of the secure server.
 * **Other**
     * `txt` files can be released, but you should consider whether the output can be produced as a table, which is easier to review.
     * `json` files can be released, but as with tables, make sure that the attributes are easily understandable for reviewers.
 If the output can be represented as a table, you should consider converting it.